-Jesus' suffering was not greater than that of other human beings.
-Many have suffered far worse.
-But it is the fact that human beings conspired together to kill someone so unique as Jesus that is the horror of the event.
-People snuffed out the brightest and clearest expression of love that world had ever seen.
+than that of other human beings, own lives and in our world.
+When Many have suffered far worse.
+But it is the fact that human beings conspired together to kill someone so unique as Jesus that whether we are on the side of is the horror of the event.
+People the crucifiers or the crucified. snuffed out the brightest and clearest expression of love that world had ever seen.
 It was a crime not only against him, but against all humanity, and ultimately against God.
 So, as well as being a revelation of the best in humankind, love, it is also a revelation of the worst in humankind, a symbol of evil.

 The death of Jesus, therefore, is one of those events which makes waves.
-It continues to make an impact across history right into the present day.
-In one way it sums up what Jesus' life was all about because it shows he loved to the end.
+It continues to make an impact across history way it sums up what Jesus' life was all about because it shows he loved to the end.
 It is a symbol of his life.
 Paul, later, could sum up all that Christianity was about by speaking simply of 'the cross'; he preached 'the cross'.

 It has become a symbol of the central issues in all human life: do I kill the love which wants to be alive in me?
-Each of us knows how to crucify love in ourselves and in our world.
-So the words of the spiritual ask: 'Were you there when they crucified my Lord?'
+Each of us knows like a sacrifice which removed how to crucify love in ourselves and in our world.
+So the words of the healing power of his sacrifithe spiritual ask: 'Were you there cial blood.
+It is strange to our when they crucified my Lord?'